Class DoubleSubject

 public DoubleSubject.TolerantDoubleComparison isNotWithin(double tolerance)

-Prepares for a check that the subject is a finite number not within the given tolerance of an expected value that will be provided in the next call in the fluent chain.
+Prepares for a check that the actual value is a finite number not within the given tolerance of an expected value that will be provided in the next call in the fluent chain.

-The check will fail if either the subject or the object is Double.POSITIVE_INFINITY, Double.NEGATIVE_INFINITY, or Double.NaN.
+The check will fail if either the actual value or the expected value is Double.POSITIVE_INFINITY, Double.NEGATIVE_INFINITY, or Double.NaN.
 See isFinite(), isNotNaN(), or isNotEqualTo(java.lang.Object) for checks with other behaviours.

 You can use a tolerance of 0.0 to assert the exact non-equality of finite doubles, but sometimes isNotEqualTo(java.lang.Object) is preferable (note the different behaviours around non-finite values and -0.0).